autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 </TabItem>
 </Tabs>

-You should see the node start sucesfully and begin syncing
+You should see the node start successfully and begin syncing

  ![Staking-13](/img/doc-imgs/operators-staking/Staking-13.png)